baconjs/bacon.jquery/README.md

 ## Use without AMD

-Should work without AMD too, so feel free to use plain old `<script>` tags to include Bacon, JQuery and BJQ.
+Works without AMD too, so feel free to use plain old `<script>` tags to include Bacon, JQuery and BJQ.

 The BJQ methods are exposed through `Bacon.$`, so you can call them as in `Bacon.$.textFieldValue(..)`.

 The prebuilt javascript file can be found in the `dist` directory, or [here](https://raw.github.com/raimohanska/bacon-jquery-bindings/master/dist/Bacon.JQuery.Bindings.js).

+An example is provided at `example-app/without-require.html`.

 ## Use with Node